The Job Evaluation Process

 Phase 1: Review -

-The manager locates the job description in the Payfactors database and schedules a meeting with their HR Partner to discuss the situation and provides the HR Partner with a summary of the business needs for the change.
+The manager locates the job description in the Payfactors database and schedules a meeting with their HR Partner to provide them with a summary of the business needs for the change.
 (Please email firstname.lastname@example.org if a current job description cannot be found.)

 Phase 2: Plan-

 If a new or updated job description is necessary, the manager, in collaboration with their HR Partner, determines the appropriate job title and job description template to complete.
 The HR Partner will email the manager a link to an editable job description and questionnaire through our online platform, Payfactors.
 The manager should complete all applicable sections, attach an updated organizational chart, and route it back to the HR Partner for review.